Navid200/xDrip/docs/Nightscout/FullDisk.md

 - 7- Go back to VM instances.
 ![](./images/VM_Instances.png)

 - 8- Click on the recovery instance name.
+Click on Edit at the top.
 ![](./images/EditRecoveryInstance.png)